BryceDoane/BAT/README.md

-# Name
+# Behavv
-  Behavior Analysis Tracker
+  The new way to monitor.

 # Description
  This is a web application designed to assist special education teachers with the monitoring and reporting of their students' behavior in class.